jon077/Napolean/README.md

 # Characters

-* Napoleon: The main character - an all around jerk dictator that
+* Napoleon: The main character - an all around jerk dictator, rediscovers himself through his journey to the city
 * Squealer: The narrator - a young pig with a strong political opinion about why the world is horrible
 * Boxer: The workhorse - stoic blue-collar, saves Napoleon in most levels

 # Plot